 Breastfeeding plays a huge role in ensuring your body gets back to a healthy state after having a baby.
 Breastfeeding can help you lose baby weight sooner, it pushes you to eat healthier, and it decreases cancers and the risk of heart disease.
 And, as stated above, breastfeeding also helps your body fight insulin resistance, or diabetes mellitus.
 So mommas, make sure to keep yourself healthy because that is important too!

-To learn more about the diabetic diet, please visit Molly Ward, RD, CDN, CDE post here.
+To learn more about the diabetic diet, please read How to Improve Your BG Control Through Diet by Molly Ward, RD, CDN, CDE.
 You can also call Whitney Young Health at (518) 465-4771 to make an appointment with Molly Ward or Kelsey Munn today!

 For more information please follow the links below: